dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/imaging-overview.md

  [!code-xaml[ImageElementExample_snip#ImageSimpleExampleInlineMarkup](~/samples/snippets/csharp/VS_Snippets_Wpf/ImageElementExample_snip/CSharp/ImageSimpleExample.xaml#imagesimpleexampleinlinemarkup)]

- Many of the examples use a <xref:System.Windows.Media.Imaging.BitmapImage> object to reference an image file. <xref:System.Windows.Media.Imaging.BitmapImage> is a specialized <xref:System.Windows.Media.Imaging.BitmapSource> that is optimized for [!INCLUDE[TLA#tla_xaml](../../../includes/tlasharptla-xaml-md.md)] loading and is an easy way to display images as the <xref:System.Windows.Controls.Image.Source%2A> of an <xref:System.Windows.Controls.Image> control.
+ Many of the examples use a <xref:System.Windows.Media.Imaging.BitmapImage> object to reference an image file. <xref:System.Windows.Media.Imaging.BitmapImage> is a specialized <xref:System.Windows.Media.Imaging.BitmapSource> that is optimized for Extensible Application Markup Language (XAML) loading and is an easy way to display images as the <xref:System.Windows.Controls.Image.Source%2A> of an <xref:System.Windows.Controls.Image> control.

  The following example shows how to render an image 200 pixels wide using code.